dianamw/GreenVulcano-Beta/pages/New_deploy.md

 ### Reload Configuration:

-* To make effective the deployment of the configuration, click on the reload button (next to “Export”) to refresh the system.
+* To make effective the deploy of the configuration, click on the reload button (next to “Export”) to refresh the system.

 ### Conclusion
 * The configuration just loaded will be displayed on “Current Configuration” and the date changed.
 * If you need to export the configuration, click on “Export” and select the directory in which you need to save the configuration on.zip extension.